Manuel Antonio is one of Costa Rica’s most popular national parks, but it’s also a cute little beach town, which people often forget to mention.

 You can climb up the cliff face using the ladder, before sliding down the waterfall.
 It’s not that high, but boy is it fun!
-There’s also a number of other jumping off points and turquoise pools to relax in.
+There are also a number of other jump-off points and turquoise pools to relax in.

 Entrance to the waterfall is $4 and also includes access to a butterfly garden.

 Uvita is also home to Ballena National Marine Park, which is where you’ll find the iconic Whale Tail Beach, also known as Punta Uvita.

 Every day during low tide, the sandbar in the shape of a whale’s tail emerges from the ocean.
 It’s a stunning sight!
 You can spend the day enjoying the beach and swimming in the warm waters.

 An added bonus, if you’re there between December to March and July to November, you may be able to spot Humpback Whales carrying out their migration!

 Entrance to the park costs $6 per person.

 #13 Visit the popular beach town of Jaco

 If you’re a big party-goer then we’d recommend spending a night in Jaco to experience one of the things it’s famous for, it’s nightlife.